vixuslabs/zkNotary/README.md

 ### TLSNotary Features

-#### No need for cooperation from the web server
+- #### No need for cooperation from the web server

-Because everything happens on the client side, from the web server's point of view, the interaction with the Alice-Notary bundle is no different from an interaction with any other regular HTTP client.
+  Because everything happens on the client side, from the web server's point of view, the interaction with the Alice-Notary bundle is no different from an interaction with any other standard HTTP client.
 This means that TLSNotary doesn't require the web server to cooperate in any way.

-#### Selective Disclosure
+- #### Selective Disclosure

   Alice can redact part of the data before sending it to Bob, so that she doesn't disclose sensitive information.

-#### General-purpose Notary Server
+- #### General-purpose Notary Server

   The Notary never learns anything about the data that's being notarized, not even the web server's identity.
 This allows the Notary to be run as a general-purpose server, to be used by anyone who needs to notarize data to make it portable.

-#### Trust Assumptions
+### TLSNotary's Trust Assumptions

 Even though Bob doesn't need to trust Alice anymore, he does need to trust the Notary.
 This is because there's the possibility of the Notary colluding with Alice in order to modify the data and mislead Bob into accepting it as original.